This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - There’s something about summertime that calls for snacking on fresh fruits and adding them into as many meals as possible.

-- Summer fruits are at their peak flavor between June and August, and they provide a slew of nutrients, including powerful antioxidants.
+- Summer fruits are fruits that peak during the warmer months, especially June through August, when many berries, stone fruits, melons, tropical fruits and citrus fruits are at their freshest, and they provide a slew of nutrients, including powerful antioxidants.